signalsforgranted/draft-grant-ntp-ntpv5-algorithms/draft-grant-ntp-ntpv5-algorithms.md

 --- abstract

-This document describes considerations of synchronisation algorithms with version 5 of the Network Time Protocol (NTP), and defines the use of NTP version 4's algorithms when used with NTP version 5.
+This document describes considerations of synchronisation algorithms with version 5 of the Network Time Protocol (NTP), and provides guidance on the use of NTP version 4's algorithms when used with NTP version 5.

 --- middle